positron-solutions/transient-showcase/README.md

 Transient has more options for retaining some state across several transients, making it easier to compose commands and to retain intermediate states for rapidly achieving series of actions over similar inputs.

-<a id="orgda8135c"></a>
+<a id="orgdc2a712"></a>

-## Single versus multiple commands
+## Single vs Repeat Commands

 Sometimes you want to execute multiple commands without re-opening the transient.
-It's the same idea as [god mode](https://github.com/emacsorphanage/god-mode) or Evil repeat.
+It's the same idea as [god mode](https://github.com/emacsorphanage/god-mode), Evil repeat, or repeat maps.

 ```elisp